List of The Expendables characters: Lawrence "The Brit" Sparks

 Lawrence "The Brit" Sparks, portrayed by Gary Daniels, is the 2nd of Munroe's henchmen/bodyguards/hired muscle, seemingly the third-in-command under Paine.
 He is never properly named in the film and is only referred to as "The Brit".
 He does not get along with Gunner when the latter switches sides, and the two even come to blows during their first meeting.
 He later attacks Barney after Garza's men capture him, and is finally killed by Yin Yang in a martial arts brawl (both Li and Daniels are former martial arts champions).

 Jean Vilain

-Jean Vilain, portrayed by Jean-Claude Van Damme, is the leader of the Sangs and the main antagonist of the second film.
+Jean Vilain, portrayed by Jean-Claude Van Damme, is the leader of the Sangs, ex-soldier of French Foreign Legion and the main antagonist of the second film.
 He is a martial artist, mercenary and terrorist leader who plans to bring the world to its knees with five tons of weapons-grade plutonium.
 He engages in a fight with Barney and is killed by Barney at the end of the film as revenge for Vilain's earlier killing of Billy the Kid.